matter-labs/zksync-web-era-docs/docs/dev/developer-guides/Bridging/l1-l2-interop.md

 # L1 / L2 Interoperability

-While most of the execution will happen on L2, some use-cases require interoperability with the L1 chain.
-The main use-cases are building complex bridges, maintaining governance smart contracts on one chain that govern contracts on other chains, etc.
+While most of the execution will happen on L2, some use cases require interoperability with the L1 chain.
+The main use cases are building complex bridges, maintaining governance smart contracts on one chain that govern contracts on other chains, etc.

-In addition, the L2 censorship resistance is derived from the underlying chain, so the ability to send messages from Ethereum to zkSync is an important part of the censorship-resistance mechanism called [priority queue](#priority-queue).
+In addition, the L2 censorship resistance is derived from the underlying chain, so the ability to send messages from Ethereum to zkSync is an important part of the censorship-resistance mechanism called the [priority](#priority-queue)[ queue](#priority-queue).

 Sending transactions from Ethereum to zkSync is done via the zkSync smart contract.
 It allows the sender to request transactions directly from L1.
 Thereby allowing permissionless pass of any data from the Ethereum into zkSync.
 [Read more](./l1-l2.md) about l1/l2 communication.